theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > President and Vice      President , or      hold    any   office , civil or      military , under   the
 # NSg/V     V/C NSg/V/J/P NSg/V     .
 NPrSg/C NSg/V/J I/R/D NSg/V  .
 J     NPrSg/C NSg/J    .
 NSg/J/P D
 > United States  , or      under   any   State , who     , having previously taken an  oath , as    a
 # J      NPrSg/V .
 NPrSg/C NSg/J/P I/R/D NSg/V .
 NPrSg/I .
-V      J/R        V/J   D/P NSg  .
+V      R          V/J   D/P NSg  .
 NSg/R D/P
 > member of Congress , or      as    an  officer of the United States  , or      as    a   member of
 # NSg    P  NPrSg/V  .
 NPrSg/C NSg/R D/P NSg/J   P  D   J      NPrSg/V .
 NPrSg/C NSg/R D/P NSg    P
 > any   State legislature , or      as    an  executive or      judicial officer of any   State , to